MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

     // Convert a wide character basic_string string to a multibyte char*
     // string.
 To be safe, we allocate two bytes for each character
-    // in the original string, including the terminating NULL. const size_t newsize = (orig.size() + 1) * 2;
+    // in the original string, including the terminating null. const size_t newsize = (orig.size() + 1) * 2;

     char* nstring = new char[newsize];